Take your doses at regularly spaced intervals (ideally every 12 hours), and drink several glasses of water each day.

 - This antibiotic may stop the oral typhoid vaccine from working.
 If you are due to have any vaccinations, make sure the person treating you knows that you are taking this medicine.

 - Ciprofloxacin may make you feel light-headed and impair your ability to concentrate.
-Make sure your reactions are normal before you drive or use tools or machines.
+Make sure your reactions are normal before you drive and before you use tools or machines.

 - If you have diabetes, you may need to check your blood glucose levels more regularly, as ciprofloxacin can affect the levels of sugar in your blood.